Brad-Hammond/BattleShips/README.md

 - Once the program is ran, the user can input their name and view the game instructions by typing "yes" in the terminal.
 - The instructions inform the user of how to play the game.
-- The user then choses their diffuculty (easy, medium or hard).
+- The user then chooses their difficulty (easy, medium or hard).
-- The user then choses their grid size, please note that the smallest size can be 3x3 and the largest 10x10.
+- The user then chooses their grid size, please note that the smallest size can be 3x3 and the largest 10x10.
 - Once the user proceeds with desired grid size, they then start the game loop.
 - The user first guesses the row location, then the column location.
 - If its a hit, it is marked with "X", if its a miss it is marked with "M".